jed/google-worksheet-stream/README.md

 #### let worksheet = new Worksheet({token, spreadsheetId, worksheetId})

-Returns a worksheet object with property for each of the three levels of abstraction: `cells`, `rows`, and `objects`.
+Returns a worksheet object with a property for each of the three levels of abstraction: `cells`, `rows`, and `objects`.

 This constructor takes three arguments: